xdevguild/buildo-begins/README.md

 ### How to work with Buildo:

+1. Install globally `npm install buildo-begins -g`
-1. Derive the pem from seed phrase: `buildo-begins derive-pem`
+2. Derive the pem from seed phrase: `buildo-begins derive-pem`
-2. The walletKey.pem file will be created
+3. The walletKey.pem file will be created
-3. Send some EGLD `buildo-begins send-egld`
+4. Send some EGLD `buildo-begins send-egld`
-4. You will get some prompts, fill up the required data
+5. You will get some prompts, fill up the required data
-5. For now, that's it.
+6. For now, that's it.
 There will be much more!

 ### Hot to use the config file?